WhatsApp/erlt/doc/02_syntax.md

 # 2. General Syntax

+> The specs in Quip are the source of truth for this information

 There are two layers/languages: the language of expressions and the language of types.
 They are different in different modes.
 See the [ST/FFI/DT modes](03_modes.md) document for an overview.